EvelineV/spinning/README.md

 ## To Do:

-- Add Sock knitting app (convert from React) and add tests
-- Run tests also in Node 20
 - Restrict knitting apps to metric units (also hide converter)
 - Extract gauge component
 - Add Mitten Knitting app